-- A. When not located on a site subject to an approved or proposed urban lot split: 1) a maximum two dwelling units, meeting the requirements of this chapter are permitted, per parcel; and 2) either one accessory dwelling unit or junior accessory dwelling unit per unit meeting the requirements in Chapter 18.34 is permitted, for a total of up to four units on the subject property. - B. When located on a site subject to an approved or proposed urban lot split, a maximum two SB 9 units, meeting the requirements of this chapter, are permitted per parcel resulting from the urban lot split, for a total of two units on each of the two resulting parcels.
-Should a resulting parcel include only one dwelling unit, either one accessory dwelling unit or junior accessory dwelling unit meeting the requirements of Chapter 18.34 is permitted.
+- A. When not located on a site subject to an approved or proposed urban lot split: 1) a maximum two (2) SB 9 units are permitted per parcel; and 2) either one accessory dwelling unit and/or junior accessory dwelling unit per SB 9 Unit or primary unit meeting the requirements in Chapter 18.34 is permitted, for a total of up to four dwelling units on the subject property. - B. When located on a site subject to an approved or proposed urban lot split, a maximum two (2)

+SB 9 units are permitted per parcel resulting from the urban lot split, for a total of two (2) units on each of the two (2) resulting parcels.
+Should a resulting parcel include only one (1) primary or SB 9 unit, either one SB 9 unit, accessory dwelling unit, or junior accessory dwelling unit is permitted.